PlainsightAI/openfilter/examples/video-pipeline-demo/README.md

 ### Common Issues

 1. **Video files not found**: Ensure video files exist and paths are correct
-2. **Port conflicts**: Make sure ports 8000 and 8001 are available for Webvis
+2. **Port conflicts**: Make sure ports 8000, 8001, and 8554 are available
 3. **Memory issues**: Large video files may require more memory
 4. **GCS upload failures**: Check GCS credentials and bucket permissions
 5. **Face detection not working**: Ensure OpenCV models are downloaded
 6. **VizCal analysis missing**: Check that Stream 2 has video content
+7. **RTSP connection failed**: Ensure RTSP streamer is running (`make rtsp-start`)
+8. **RTSP streams not available**: Check that videos are in ./data directory
+9. **Docker not running**: RTSP streamer requires Docker to be installed and running
+10. **Platform warning**: You may see a platform warning (linux/amd64 vs linux/arm64) - this is normal and doesn't affect functionality
+11. **RTSP port conflicts**: Ensure ports 8554 and 8888 are available for RTSP streamer

 ### Debug Mode